Peterfrontenddev1/Quoting-Strings-with-Single-Quotes/README.md

 you can use both quotes safely by using the backslash \ as an escape character.

   Note: The backslash \ should not be confused with the forward slash /.
 They do not do the same thing.
+Change the provided string to a string with single quotes at the beginning and end and no escape characters.